In this guide

 - What data does gold price prediction market use for resolution?

-- The majority of gold markets reference the LBMA gold fix price (London Bullion Market Association) as recorded on the settlement date, commonly the afternoon fixing.
+- The majority of gold markets reference the LBMA gold fix price (London Bullion Market Association) at settlement, usually the afternoon fixing.

 - Are there silver and platinum prediction markets too?

-- Yes — PolyGram offers prediction markets covering silver ($50/oz thresholds), platinum, and broader precious metals basket markets.
+- Certainly — PolyGram offers markets covering silver (at $50/oz thresholds), platinum, and broader precious metals indices.

 - Can I hedge a gold position with a prediction market?

-- Yes — holders of physical gold or gold-backed ETFs may purchase NO shares on "gold above $3,000" contracts to gain protection against potential price declines.
+- Absolutely — holders of physical gold or gold-backed funds can purchase NO shares on "gold above $3,000" to obtain partial protection against price declines.